-Three monoclonal antibody therapies (benralizumab, mepolizumab and omalizumab) are available in Australia for the treatment of patients with severe asthma whose asthma is uncontrolled despite optimised standard treatment.
+Four monoclonal antibody therapies (benralizumab, mepolizumab, dupilumab and omalizumab) are available in Australia for the treatment of severe asthma in patients whose asthma is uncontrolled despite optimised standard treatment.

-This information paper is a new evidence-based resource for primary care health professionals to help explain the latest treatment options for patients with severe asthma.
+This information paper is an evidence-based resource for primary care health professionals to help explain the latest treatment options for patients with severe asthma.

-- Monoclonal antibody therapies target inflammatory pathways that activate immune responses leading to airway inflammation.
+- These therapies target inflammatory pathways that activate type 2 immune responses leading to airway inflammation.

 - After treatment has been initiated by a specialist, ongoing maintenance doses can be administered in primary care, or by the patient or carer, under specialist supervision.

-- All the monoclonal antibody therapies currently available in Australia are generally well tolerated.
+- Monoclonal antibody therapies currently available in Australia for severe asthma are generally well tolerated.
 Injection site reactions are among the most common adverse events.
 Systemic reactions, including anaphylaxis, are rare but can occur.

-- Advise patients who have been prescribed a monoclonal antibody therapy to keep taking their inhaled corticosteroid preventer.
-Continue to check adherence and inhaler technique regularly.
+- Advise patients who have been prescribed a monoclonal antibody therapy that they should keep taking their inhaled corticosteroid-containing preventer.
+Continue to check adherence and inhaler technique regularly and at every opportunity.

 - Ensure that each patient has an up-to-date written asthma action plan: review it at least yearly or whenever the medication regimen is changed.
 Remind patients taking monoclonal antibody therapy to follow their written asthma action plan when symptoms worsen.